DataDog/dd-win-prof/README.md

 Call [StartProfiler](./src/dd-win-prof/dd-win-prof.h) when you are ready to run the profiler.
 [StopProfiler](./src/dd-win-prof/dd-win-prof.h) when you want to stop it.
+Note that, instead of using environment variables, it is possible to configure some settings via `SetupProfiler()` API.

 ### NOTE: use `DD_PROFILING_ENABLED=0`to disable profiling even if `StartProfiler` is called.